rzeigler/waveguide/docs/README.md

 Using an IO
 -----------

-`IO<E, A>` is a monad and exposes the relevant functions in a naming scheme similar to [fp-ts](https://github.com/gcanti/fp-ts/) There are parallel variants of a number of functions like ap, applyFirst/Second, and map2.
+`IO<E, A>` is a monad and exposes the relevant functions in a naming scheme similar to [fp-ts](https://github.com/gcanti/fp-ts/) along with a number of typeclass instances for Monoid, Monad, and parallel Applicative.
 Furthermore, there are a several resource acquisition functions such as `bracket` and `ensuring` which guarantee IO actions happen in the fact of errors or interuption.
 These respect the 'critical' method which marks an IO as a critical section and as such should be interruptible.

 Fibers
 ------